|Dimensions||133mm x 80mm x 19mm (model A), 85mm x 56mm x 18.8mm (model B)|

 Designed in Silicon Valley, California.
 Built in Silicon Delta, China.

-For the (hopeful) final revision of model B, The PCB has the following silkscreened on it:
+At least one revision of Model B has the following silkscreened on it:

 A beta version of the H6 BSP was released on 2018/01/30...

 You can build things for yourself by following our Manual build howto and by choosing from the configurations available below.

 Use the pine_h64_defconfig build target in mainline U-Boot (supported since v2018.09).

 Use the sun50i-h6-pine-h64.dtb (model A) and sun50i-h6-pine-h64-model-b.dts (model B) devicetree binary from the mainline kernel.